theinfinox/wss_test/README.md

 # wss_test
-Test for web sockets over https
+Test for web sockets over https through cloudflared ( Cloudflare zero trust tunnel )

 Cloudflare Tunnel does not directly support the `ws://` (WebSocket) protocol.
 However, you can work around this limitation by using **WebSockets over HTTPS (WSS)** instead.
 To achieve this, follow these steps: